terrancehah/whole-ios/docs/app-roadmap.md

 - Premium gating for all features (unlimited swipes, theme/font customization, watermark-free images) is enforced using `UserProfile.subscriptionStatus` and `trialEndDate`.
 - Paywall modal is triggered for free users at the swipe limit or when accessing premium features.
 - All logic is model-driven, robust against backend changes, and clearly documented in the codebase.

 - [x] StoreKit 2 integration for subscriptions and paywall logic (2025-04-24)
-- [x] Apple-native restore logic and error handling (2025-04-24) **Outcome:** Users can subscribe for unlimited/premium features.
-Premium gating and paywall logic are fully implemented and commented for maintainability.
+- [x] Apple-native restore logic and error handling (2025-04-24)

+**Outcome:** Functional paywall using StoreKit 2 (StoreKitManager functionality integrated into `PaywallViewModel.swift`), users can subscribe and restore purchases.
+Subscription status sync with backend is a TODO in `PaywallViewModel.swift`.

 ---